dev-mev/php-exercise/readme.md

 could be Tuesdays and Thursdays 9 AM - 10:50 AM.

 If Meetings occur at different times on different days, that must be represented as separate Meeting records.
-So if your class meet Monday 9 AM - 10:50 AM and Wednesday 1:00 PM to 1:50 PM you need two meeting records.
+So if your class meets Monday 9 AM - 10:50 AM and Wednesday 1:00 PM to 1:50 PM you need two meeting records.

     Meeting 1 = Days: [ Mon ], StartTime: 09:00, EndTime: 10:50